2016 EBSA European Under-21 Snooker Championship

-The 2016 EBSA European Under-21 Snooker Championship is an amateur snooker tournament that took place from 7 February to 13 February 2016 in Wrocław, Poland.
+The 2016 EBSA European Under-21 Snooker Championship is an amateur snooker tournament.
+It took place from 7 February to 13 February 2016 in Wrocław, Poland.
 It is the 20th edition of the EBSA European Under-21 Snooker Championships and also doubles as a qualification event for the World Snooker Tour.

 The tournament was won by the 2014 runner-up Josh Boileau of Ireland who defeated England's Brandon Sargeant 6–1 in the final to win the championships.
 As a result, he was given a two-year card on the professional World Snooker Tour for the 2016/2017 and 2017/2018 seasons.